PostHog/posthog.com/contents/docs/tutorials/integrate-with-metabase.md

     <br />![Metabase Dashboard](../../images/tutorials/metabase/dashboard.png)<br />

 #### For PostHog Docker Deployments

 If you deployed PostHog with Docker, some additional setup is necessary to make the connection with Metabase work.

-With our standard Docker deployment, we do not expose a port to connect to the database from outside the Docker container.
+For security reasons, with our standard Docker deployment, we do not expose a port to connect to the database from outside the Docker container.
 As such, you need to edit your `docker-compose.yml` file to do this.

 ##### db